-International Admission - Freshmen
+International Admission - (First-Year) Requirements

 A strong academic record and English proficiency standardized test scores are the primary factors used in evaluating an international first-year applicant's eligibility for admission.